 On January 9, 2020, the Company announced a progress update on its detailed soil sampling and historical work data compilation programs on the Caldera gold property in Nevada.
-This historical data will be integrated with new data, including from a detailed soil sampling program currently underway, to evaluate and prioritize targets for the drill program planned for this year.
+This historical data was integrated with new data, including from a detailed soil sampling program, to evaluate and prioritize targets for the drill program planned for this year.

-Phase 1 results of a two phased detailed soil sampling program was available to management for review in January 2020.
+The results of the detailed soil sampling program were available to management for review in January 2020.
 The Company initially identified 30 prioritized targets in eight separate areas to consider for drilling.
 Subsequently the Company has identified 3 further targets through its review and evaluation of the historical data combined with the recent soil sampling work.
 These targets have been systematically ranked with the current data in the context of a high grade - low sulphidation epithermal gold model.

-Eight Target Areas
+Eight Target Areas, 33 Targets

-The historical data that is being compiled and evaluated is a result of programs by various companies exploring for a shallow bulk tonnage gold deposit.
-The current soil sampling program, including multi-element data combined with historical data, will prioritize the initial drill targets for a high grade epithermal gold deposit.
+The historical data that has been compiled and evaluated is a result of programs by various companies exploring for a shallow bulk tonnage gold deposit.
+The recent soil sampling program, including multielement data combined with historical data, was used to prioritize the initial drill targets for a high grade epithermal gold deposit.